-"Go up to the Negev and climb the mountain; see what the land is, and the people who inhabit it..."
+"Moshe sent them to spy out the land of Canaan, and he said to them, 'Go up here in the south and climb the mountain.
+See the land - what is it?"
 (13:17-18)

 The underlying mystical principle here is as follows: When you want to elevate a spark, it is necessary for a person to cleave to G-d's primary attribute which is loving-kindness (Zohar 3:223a).
 This is the deeper significance of the word "south," since the south symbolizes kindness (Tikkunei Zohar 69, 106b).